research-software-directory/research-software-directory/data-migration/2.x-to-3.x/README.md

 ```

 The data you get from the API should now be according to the 3.0.0 schema, e.g.
-[https://localhost/api/project/764](https://localhost/api/project/764), and all aspects of the site should now work.
+[http://localhost/api/project/764](http://localhost/api/project/764), and all aspects of the site should now work.
 You
 should verify if everything works by doing the checks mentioned in section [Verifying the local
 installation](https://github.com/research-software-directory/research-software-directory/blob/3.0.0/docs/dev.md#verifying-the-local-installation).

-At this point, you have 3 options:

-1. do some of the optional migrations/additions from the sections below
-1. roll back the changes to `database/db-init`
-1. commit the newly updated data to be the sample data in `database/db-init`

 ## Optional: get project data